 (4) Notwithstanding subregulation (3) the Superannuation Board shall give written notice to each person who becomes a member informing the member of his or her rights and those of his or her dependants and legal personal representatives in respect of benefits from the Superannuation Fund.

 [Regulation 46 inserted in Gazette 15 Dec 1992 p.
 6025-6; amended in Gazette 23 Jul 1999 p.
-3393.]
+3393; 1 Apr 2008 p.
+1279.]

 47. Elections of members of the Superannuation Board